-Incorrectly chosen ad format and size can have an impact on site loading speed, which will affect the overall user experience.
-Additionally, if the image resolution is too small for the ad slot then the ad message will be blurred or displayed in poor quality which will also damage the brand's reputation and user experience alike.
+Incorrectly chosen banner advertising format and ad size can have an impact on site loading speed, which will affect the overall user experience.
+Additionally, if the resolution of image ads is too small for the ad slots then the ad messages will be blurred or displayed in poor quality which will also damage the brand's reputation and user experience.

-When the ad size is chosen properly it helps advertisers to avoid accidental clicks since ad messages occupy just the right amount of user screen.
+The wrong ad size can cause accidental clicks — ad messages should occupy just the right amount of user screen.
 Wisely chosen banner ad sizes will not irritate the users and this will translate into better brand loyalty.

-Most popular banner ad sizes for display campaigns
+Most common banner ad sizes for display campaigns

-Some believe that the Leaderboard 728 banner is more effective than the Medium Rectangle (300*250) banner.
-However, others think that the most popular is the Medium Rectangle (300*250).
-What's particular about Leaderboard 728 and medium rectangle then?
+Some believe that the Leaderboard 728 banner is more effective than the Medium Rectangle (300x250) banner.
+However, others think that the most popular is the Medium Rectangle (300x250).
+What's particular about Leaderboard 728 and medium rectangle banner ads?
 And in what cases those can be the most appropriate and winning formats?

-Leaderboard 728 is an image ad that is 728 pixels wide and 90 pixels tall so it is well noticed on the page.
+Leaderboard 728x90 is an image ad that is 728 pixels wide and 90 pixels tall.
+This web banner is getting noticed on the page even better than animated banners.
 Among the wide variety of other options, it stands out because it is horizontal so it is placed on the top of the web page.

 Leaderboard 728 is used above the fold and for this reason this banner ad size is incredibly popular among advertisers.
 The large leaderboard format is very popular on the desktop, however, in the mobile web environment, it obviously occupies less space.

-It is worth mentioning that a vertical banner sometimes captures user attention better, contrary to a horizontal one (e.g. wide skyscraper).
+It is worth mentioning that a vertical banner sometimes captures user attention better, contrary to a horizontal banner (e.g. wide skyscraper banners).

-In general, the most popular standard banner sizes are the following:
+In general, the most popular standard banner ad sizes are the following: